DylanTao/DylanTao/README.md

 ## Fun Facts

-- 🔭 I’m currently working on Data-centric ML system in battery manufacturing during my summer Tesla internship.
+- 🔭 I’m currently working on Data-centric Vision solution at battery manufacturing team during my summer Tesla internship.
-- 🌱 I’m currently learning intuitive physics, deep generative model, robotics, and 3D ML.
+- 🌱 I’m currently learning deep generative model, robotics, and 3D ML.
 - 👯 I’m looking to a gym/ coding buddy.
-- 🤔 I’m looking for help with getting better with AI research and VC.
+- 🤔 I’m looking for help with getting better with AI research.
 - 💬 Ask me about anything data/ AI/ ML or career/ academic, happy to help!
-- 📫 How to reach me: DM me on LinkedIn or Email me
+- 📫 How to reach me: DM me on LinkedIn
 - 😄 Pronouns: He/ him
 - ⚡ Fun fact: If you call my first name, your "Siri" might get activated!